Air quality in Swindon

 Local authorities are responsible for managing air quality, working with local stakeholders.
 We review and assess air quality in our area to determine whether we are likely to achieve the targets set out by Government.

-If we think we will not meet a target, we have to declare an Air Quality Management Area (AQMA) covering the part of the borough where the problem lies.
-We must then draw up an air quality action plan stating how we will aim to meet the targets, consulting neighbouring local authorities, businesses, local people, the Highways Agency, the Environment Agency and others.
+If we think a target will not be met, we must declare an Air Quality Management Area (AQMA) covering the part of the borough where the problem lies.
+We must then draw up an Air Quality Action Plan stating how we will aim to meet the targets, consulting neighbouring local authorities, businesses, local people, the Highways Agency, the Environment Agency and others where appropriate

 The section of the A4289 eastwards from grid reference 414635E 183838N on Kingshill Road to its junction with Okus Road: